Work / Vocal

 Key Takeaways

-The early participation of engineers in the research process enhanced collaboration.
-Engineers attended focus group sessions, with a target of at least 70% attendance to mitigate potential bias.
-As a result, the design and delivery process felt more synchronized due to our shared understanding of creator needs.
-Their contributions during ideation and feedback sessions, particularly regarding UX designs, fostered a strong sense of teamwork throughout the project.
+Engineers participated early, joining us in research sessions.
+They attended focus group with a target of at least 70% attendance to mitigate potential bias.
+As a result, the design and delivery process felt synchronized due to our shared understanding of creator needs.
+Their contributions during review sessions were based on shared context and it fostered a strong sense of teamwork throughout the project.